Dracula and Modern Popular Culture

-Interestingly, although Hammmer's Dracula reduced Bram Stoker's story to the bare bones, the Oedipal connotations were retained.
-Harker's death in the film is one of the most obvious of its Oedipal sequences.
+Interestingly, although Hammer’s Dracula reduced Bram Stoker's story to the bare bones, the oedipal connotations were retained.
+Harker's death in the film is one of the most obvious of its oedipal sequences.
 It is as if Harker has been found in the bedroom of his mother by his father.
-Seen in this light, the dropping of the stake by Harker, becomes a symbolic castration before the father's (Dracula's) accusing glare.
+Seen in this light, the dropping of the stake by Harker becomes a symbolic castration before the father's (Dracula's) accusing glare.
 As in Bram Stoker's novel, both the Count and Van Helsing are authority figures and symbolic fathers in Hammer's Dracula.
 The existence of two fathers in the film means that the vampire-hunters are allowed to kill and obey the father at the same time.
-In the earlier film version of Dracula made by Universal, the Count was isolated from the rest of society, and Van Helsing's role was down-played; in Hammer's version, as in Bram Stoker's novel, the two figures embody the same male authority, and their conflict arises from the use to which their powers are put.
+In the earlier film version of Dracula made by Universal, the Count was isolated from the rest of society and Van Helsing's role was down-played; in Hammer's version, as in Bram Stoker's novel, the two figures embody the same male authority and their conflict arises from the use to which their powers are put.
 Van Helsing's authority in the Hammer film is stressed by the way he dominates the scenes he is in.
 The same dominance is afforded the Count.
-Both the Count's and Van Helsing's authority in the film have sexual connotations, since they are the only accomplished penetrators of the female body (Dracula with his teeth, and Van Helsing with his stakes).
+Both the Count's and Van Helsing's authority in the film have sexual connotations, since they are the only accomplished penetrators of the female body (Dracula with his teeth and Van Helsing with his stakes).

 Another important aspect of Bram Stoker's Dracula that has been absorbed by modern vampire literature and film is the presence of homoeroticism.
 Of course, Stoker was not the first author to include suggestions of homosexuality in his vampire fiction.
 J. Sheridan Le Fanu's Carmilla has quite obvious lesbian connotations, whilst Polidori's The Vampyre deals with a young man's attraction to an older man.
 One striking suggestion of a homosexual undercurrent in Dracula is when the Count prevents his three female vampire companions from feeding on Harker.
-The passage runs as follows," 'This man belongs to me!
-Beware how you meddle with him, or you'll have to deal with me.'
-The fair girl, with a laugh of ribald coquetry, turned to answer him:-'You yourself never loved; you never love!'
-On this the other women joined, and... a mirthless, hard, soulless laughter rang through the room...
-Then the Count turned, after looking at my face attentively, and said in a soft whisper:-'Yes, I too can love; you yourselves can tell it from the past.
-Is it not so?' " [Dracula, p.53]
+The passage runs as follows,

 To return to homosexuality in Interview with the Vampire however; in the second half of the novel, we see another erotic triangle forming, in which Armand and Lestat compete for Louis.
 Louis clearly expresses a desire that borders on the homoerotic when he says,

-"I couldn't help feeling a sort of exulatation that he was number two in one day...
-Why can't they let a girl marry three men; or as many as want her, and save all this trouble?"
-[Dracula, pp.75-76]
+"I couldn't help feeling a sort of exultation that he was number two in one day...
+Why can't they let a girl marry three men; or as many as want her, and save all this trouble?" ['Dracula', pp.75-76]

 Taking this a step further, it is possible to see the destruction of Lucy as the result of the patriarchy's need to subdue women who don't conform to the sexual roles assigned to them.
 Lucy is a character who deviates from what the other characters consider to be the norm, so she has to be saved/destroyed.
 When Bram Stoker wrote Dracula, he demonstrated the expedience of using horror fiction to explore female sexuality and the constraints placed upon it.
 Numerous authors have followed suit.
 One striking example is William Blatty, who considers these themes in his book, The Exorcist.
 The Exorcist transgressed a taboo of the time by concerning itself with a woman who masturbated and enjoyed it, because she was possessed by the devil.
 The girl - Regan - becomes a compulsive masturbator, as the following sequence shows:

 So runs Fredric Jameson's definition of the Other, a concept that seems to inspire the popular imagination with a morbid fascination.
 The importance of Otherness to Bram Stoker's Dracula is fairly obvious.
 There are any number of deviations that alienate the Count from the other main characters in the novel.
 In the first instance, he is of another race and represents the East encroaching on the West.
-That's rather racist you might think, and you would be right.
-One of inescapable facts about Dacula is that it has serious racial implications.
-A striking example of racism in the book is Lucy's comment to Mina about Quincey, when she echoes Desdemona from Shakespeare's Othello :
+Sadly this kind of racist subtext is very prevalent in Dracula.
+Another striking example is Lucy's comment to Mina about Quincey, when she echoes Desdemona from Shakespeare's Othello:

-"the vulgar Texan is expunged so that the supeior English are no longer reminded of America's growing power."
+"the vulgar Texan is expunged so that the superior English are no longer reminded of America's growing power."
+11

 Dracula is also racist in its depiction of the Count's gypsy underlings.
 They are shown to be especially despicable in their refusal to help Harker: